cardillan/mindcode/README.markdown

 Welcome to **Mindcode**, a high-level language for [Mindustry](https://github.com/Anuken/Mindustry).
 Mindustry is a game in the tower-defense genre.
 Mindustry added Logic in late 2020.
 Logic is a programming language, closer to assembly than a high-level language.
 Mindcode aims to make Mindustry programming easier for everyone.

-The perils of using a high-level language for Mindustry code are inefficient code generation and the possibility of compiler bugs.
+Among the perils of using a high-level language for producing your mlog code are inefficient code generation and the possibility of compiler bugs.
 Mindcode strives to address both of these issues:

 * Efficiency: while there's still a lot of room for improvement, the mlog code produced by Mindcode is quite efficient today.
 Mindcode is capable of simplifying expressions, removing unnecessary or unreachable code and using available instruction space to produce faster code by unrolling loops or inlining functions automatically.
 * Reliability: this project uses a battery of automated tests, including running the compiled code on an emulated processor, to ensure the compiled code works as expected.
 While [bugs do occur](https://github.com/cardillan/mindcode/issues?q=label%3Abug+), they usually get resolved quickly.